spunkygames/sprunki-phase-69/README.md

 ## What is Sprunki Phase 69? <a name="what-is-sprunki-phase-69"></a>

 Sprunki Phase 69 is a fan-created horror-themed modification of the Spunky game.
 It offers a darker, more suspenseful experience with haunting melodies and reimagined characters.
-Explore the wider Spunky universe with [Spunky Game](https://spunkygame.quora.com/), [Esprunki](https://esprunki.quora.com/), and [Sprunki](https://sprunki.quora.com/).
+Explore the wider Spunky universe with [Spunky Game quora](https://spunkygame.quora.com/), [Esprunki quora](https://esprunki.quora.com/), and [Sprunki quora](https://sprunki.quora.com/).

 ---